c12o16h1/mean-seo/README.md

-# MEAN-SEO
+# METEOR-MEAN-SEO
-SEO Solution for MEAN.JS applications which forwards crawlers requests to a compiled HTML copy using PhantomJS.
+'mean-seo' package wrapped for Meteor 1.3.x

 ## Longer Version
 If you ever tried to make your AngularJS application crawler friendly, you already know this is a bit of a headache.
 Part of evolving the MEAN.JS stack towards production ready state, the MEAN-SEO module makes it pretty simple to make sure your MEAN application is ready for crawlers requests.